w3f/polkadot-wiki/docs/learn-common-good-chains.md

 Statemint will support both funglible and non-fungible assets.
 The chain offers an interface similar to ERC-20 for fungible assets and ERC-721 for non-fungible tokens.
-These interfaces are in the logic of the chain itself; by encoding this logic directly into the Statemint runtime, token storage and actions can happen faster and cheaper.
+These interfaces are in the logic of the chain itself; by encoding this logic directly into the Statemint runtime, token storage and actions do not need to be metered and can happen faster and cheaper.

-Like most common good chains, Statemint will use the DOT token as its native token, i.e. represented in its instance of the Balance pallet.
+Like most common good chains, Statemint will use the DOT token as its native token, i.e. represented in its instance of the Balances pallet.
 Statemint trusts messages about balances from the Relay Chain, and vice versa, so users can transfer DOT from the Relay Chain to their address on Statemint and back.